 - Know what you're getting into.
 While this is a great introductory race, trail running is never to be taken lightly.
 Train and prepare properly.
 Make sure you get some experience running trails before you attempt to tackle any of the Big Turtle distances.
 This race is challenging but very achievable if you are properly prepared.

-- Crews are allowed at the Elk Lick and Big Perry/977A Aid Stations ONLY.
+- Crews are allowed at the Fresh Prince and Family Matters Aid Stations ONLY.
 50 mile runners may have crew.
-There are two crew points: Fresh Prince Aid Station (located at Elk Lick Road) and Family Matters Aid Station (located on FS-977 at Big Perry Road.
+There are two crew points: Fresh Prince Aid Station (located at Elk Lick Road) and Family Matters Aid Station (located on FS-977 at Big Perry Road).
 Reference the Event Guide above for specific directions.
 Any runner who receives aid from a crew at any other point in the race will be disqualified.
 Any crew teams attempting to access any other aid station locations will have their runner disqualified.
 This is due to the remoteness of our aid stations.

 - All runners must check in and out of every aid station.
 This is to ensure that everyone is accounted for and that everyone runs the full distance of each race.
 If you do not check in/out at of any aid station you will be subject to disqualification.
 There will be a volunteer at each aid station responsible for checking each runner in and out.
 It is the runner's responsibility to make sure he or she gets checked in and out of every aid station.
 When you arrive at an aid station, announce your bib number and make sure that you get checked in.
 The same goes for when you leave the aid station.